SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 Forward Landscape Evolution Study from the Swabian Alb

 **Version note:**
 The EGU abstract is the official submitted version.
 After thesis completion, the poster title, structure, figures, and emphasis were refined to better match the final results and presentation.
-Therefore, the submitted abstract and final poster may differ in wording, but they remain connected to the same research direction: future landscape evolution of the Swabian Alb, lithological control of erosion hotspots, and climate sensitivity.
+Therefore, the submitted abstract and final poster may differ in wording, but they remain connected to the same research direction: future landscape evolution of the Swabian Alb, lithological control of erosion hotspots, climate sensitivity, and long-term geomorphic stability.

 ---